Codeception/Codeception/docs/06-ReusingTestCode.md

 $ php codecept.phar generate:pageobject Login
 ```

 This will create a `Login` class in `tests/_support/Page`.
-The basic PageObject is nothing more then empty class with a few stubs.
+The basic PageObject is nothing more than an empty class with a few stubs.
 It is expected you will get it populated with UI locators of a page it represents and then those locators will be used on a page.
 Locators are represented with public static properties: